 - No grieving for suffering or dying elderly

-- The elderly are no longer a burden
+- The elderly would no longer be a burden

-- Families and friendships can last as long as we want them to
+- Families and friendships could last as long as we want them to

 - Your children won’t have to suffer from, and die of, age-related diseases